AxeWP/wp-graphql-headless-login/docs/usage.md

 5. Your frontend app should and and store the `authToken` and `refreshToken` in a secure location (like a [Web Worker](https://thenewstack.io/leveraging-web-workers-to-safely-store-access-tokens/) or secure cookie) for future requests.
 	- Authentication tokens should be passed in the Authorization Headers of future GraphQL requests.
 	- Refresh tokens can be exchanged for a new auth token without requiring the user to reauthenticate.
+	- **Woocommerce** - If you're using [WPGraphQL for WooCommerce](https://github.com/wp-graphql/wp-graphql-woocommerce), you should store and pass the `wooSessionToken` to the `woocommerce-session` header.
 6. You can get a new `authToken` and `refreshToken` for the user in the response of an authenticated query by querying for the `RootQuery.viewer.auth.authToken`, or exchanged a stored `refreshToken` for a new `authToken` using the `refreshToken` mutation.
 7. You can log the user out of all other devices by using `refreshUserSecret` or `revokeUserSecret` mutations.